 Trump takes first swing in lumber war: tariff of 20 per cent on Canadian lumber

-Workers sort and move lumber at the Delta Cedar Sawmill in Delta, B.C., on Friday January 6, 2017.
-THE CANADIAN PRESS/Darryl Dyck The United States has fired the opening shot in the latest softwood-lumber war against Canada, with the Trump administration announcing its first batch of duties on imported wood in the neighbourhood of 20 per cent.
+The United States has fired the opening shot in the latest softwood-lumber war against Canada, with the Trump administration announcing its first batch of duties on imported wood in the neighbourhood of 20 per cent.
+The move was expected: the deep-rooted dispute over lumber pricing between the two countries has led to once-a-decade trade skirmishes over the issue, resulting in American duties, then the inevitable court battles, and ultimately negotiated settlements.

 Add your comments below